vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 ---
 title: Microsoft Defender for Endpoint on Linux for ARM devices (preview)
 description: Defender for Endpoint on Linux now supports ARM devices.
-Read this article to learn more.
+Learn how it works and how to deploy it.
 author: denisebmsft
 ms.author: deniseb
 manager: deniseb